UniversalDependencies/UD_Kaapor-TuDeT/README.md

 ## Text sources

 * Duarte, F. B. (2019).
-The particle ‘ke’as a differential object and subject marker in Ka’apor.
+The particle ‘ke’ as a differential object and subject marker in Ka'apor.
 Boletim do Museu Paraense Emílio Goeldi.
 Ciências Humanas, 14(3), 805-826.
 * Gustavo Godoy.
 2020.
 Os Ka'apor, os gestos e os sinais.
 PhD thesis, Universidade Federal do Rio de Janeiro.
 * Godoy, Gustavo and Ka’apor, Wyrapitã  (2017).
 Ka'apor.
 In On this and other worlds, in Kristine Stenzel and Bruna Franchetto On this and other worlds, 467-480.
 Language Science Press.
 * Kakumasu, J. (1986).
 Urubu-Kaapor.
 In Desmond C. Derbyshire and Geoffrey K. Pullum, Handbook of Amazonian languages, volumen 1, 326-403.
 * Kakumasu, J. (?).
 Urubú Grammar, SIL.
-* Kakumasu, J. (1977).Connectives in Urubú narratives.
+* Kakumasu, J. (1977).
+Connectives in Urubú narratives.
 SIL.